The Whistler Museum tells Whistler’s stories from fun loving pioneers, to the creation of Whistler Blackcomb, to the 2010 Winter Olympic Games.

 A great indoor Whistler activity, the Whistler Museum is a fantastic option for a rainy day or a much needed rest-day from skiing!

 The Whistler Museum has kids activity books, a tickle trunk, and plenty of interactive exhibits – including the chance to take your photograph with a real Olympic torch.

 We also showcase natural history including information on Whistler's most famous non-human resident: black bears.

 Our by-donation entry fee means that this is a great choice if you are doing Whistler on a budget.
 We are open year-round from 11-5pm daily with extended hours every Thursday.
 Come and visit us and learn about Whistler’s journey from wilderness to world-class resort.

 We are located behind the Whistler Public Library, in the heart of Whistler Village.

 Where is Whistler?

-Whistler resort is in British Columbia, Canada, in the Coast Mountain Range, 120 km north of Vancouver.
-The drive is about 2.5 hours along the scenic Sea to Sky highway.
-Whistler first opened for skiing in 1966, as a small ski hill with one gondola, one chairlift, and two t-bars.
-Since that time Whistler has developed into a mega resort, visited by more than two million tourists every year.
+The Resort Municipality of Whistler is located in British Columbia, Canada.
+Whistler is part of the Coast Mountain Range, 120 km north of Vancouver.
+The drive is about 2 hours along the scenic Sea to Sky highway.
+Whistler first opened for skiing in 1966 as a small ski hill with one gondola, one chairlift, and two t-bars.
+Since that time Whistler has developed into a world-renowned resort, visited by more than two million tourists every year.
 The Whistler Museum tells the story of how a small, remote valley came to be one of the most famous tourist attractions in the world.